andrewjong/ShineOn-Virtual-Tryon/README.md

 # Fork Description
-This fork is for us to add modifications to the original cp-vton code.
-In particular, we are experimenting with further data annotation with the CP-VTON architecture.
+This fork is our modifications to the original cp-vton code for the [2020 VUHCS video virtual try-on challenge](https://vuhcs.github.io/).
+The main difference is the Dataset classes that load the competition's VVT and MPV datasets.

 To get results of the *original baseline*, do not use this repository.
 Instead use the original [sergeywong/cp-vton](https://github.com/sergeywong/cp-vton).